bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/numberformat.md

     }).format(0.55);
     // → '+55%'

-Note that when the currency sign is "accounting", parentheses might be used instead of a minus sign:
+Note that when the currency sign is “accounting”, parentheses might be used instead of a minus sign:

     new Intl.NumberFormat('bn', {
       style: 'currency',